goodgodric28/ostracod_bioluminescence_workshop/README.md

 # Let it Glow: Bioluminescence in the Sea

-Co-designed by Johanna Cannon, Jessica Goodheart, Andrew Swafford, and Emily Lau
+Co-designed by Johanna Cannon, Jessica Goodheart, Andrew Swafford, Emily Lau, and Bridget Vincent

 **NOTE:** This workshop was designed to be ~45 minutes, and presented to middle or high school students.